Visorask/sarotate/README.md

 "I am not a coder.
 I have no idea what I am doing.
 Use at your own risk!"

 ## What is it?
-This script was created with the help (more like written) of 88lex.
+This script was created with the help of 88lex.
 It uses portion of his amazing sasync (https://github.com/88lex/sasync) script.
 This was written mainly for CloudBox users but can be utilized by anyone.

 ## Installation
 1. `cd /opt`